GeoNet/data-tutorials/AWS_Open_Data/README.md

   - `a` is an internal convention used to indicate 30s sampling rate of the data
   - `ext` is the file extension, and indicate the proprietary format and GNSS receiver manufacturer.
 For most recent data (2019 onward) the extension is `T02`, older dataset will have different extension based on GNSS receiver manufacturer.

-This dataset contain the same GNSS data available in [RINEX](#gnssrinex) format.
+This dataset contains the same GNSS data available in [RINEX](#gnssrinex) format.
 The exception is for a subset of stations for which, from January 2019 onward, additional GNSS constellations that are not available in the current RINEX format can be derived by converting the proprietary raw format.

+Please use the following Digital Object Identifier https://doi.org/10.21420/TMHV-0T46 when using GNSS Raw Data Products.

-### <a name="gnssevent"></a>High rate GNSS data for significant geohazard events
+#### <a name="gnssevent"></a>High rate GNSS data for significant geohazard events
 High rate (1 second and 0.1 second sampling rate) retrieved for major geologic events, starting from 2013.
 Please refer to the [GeoNet website](https://www.geonet.org.nz/data/supplementary/gnss_high_rate_data_access) for additional details, disclaimer and a list of events.

 Data are available under the prefix `gnss/event.highrate` and organized as follow: